exercism/python/CONTRIBUTING.md

 Thank you so much for your interest in contributing to the Python track!  **We are happy you are here.** 🌟 &nbsp; 🎉

-`exercsim/Python` is  one of the many tracks on [exercism](https://exercism.org/).
+`exercsim/Python` is  one of the many tracks on [exercism][exercism-website].
 This repo holds all the instructions, tests, code, & support files for Python *exercises* currently under development or implemented & available for students.

-Exercises are grouped into  **concept** exercises which teach the [Python syllabus](https://exercism.org/tracks/python/concepts), and  **practice** exercises, which are unlocked by progressing in the syllabus tree.
+Exercises are grouped into  **concept** exercises which teach the [Python syllabus][python-syllabus], and  **practice** exercises, which are unlocked by progressing in the syllabus tree.
 Practice exercises are open-ended, and can be used to practice  concepts learned, try out new techniques, and _play_.
-These two exercise groupings can be found in the track [`config.json`](https://github.com/exercism/javascript/blob/main/config.json), and under the `python/exercises` directory.
+These two exercise groupings can be found in the track [`config.json`][config-json], and under the `python/exercises` directory.

 <br>